Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 * **layout_type**: For a LayoutSprite only (has no effect on children).
     1. vert: (Default) lays out all children in a vertical (top to bottom) flow.
     2. horiz: Lays out children horizontally (left to right)
+    3. vert_wrap: Lays out children horizontally (left to right), and wrapping when sprites overflow its height.
+    4. horiz_wrap: Lays out children horizontally (left to right), and wrapping when sprites overflow its width.
-    3. size: Only adjusts the size of children, but does not modify their position.
+    5. size: Only adjusts the size of children, but does not modify their position.
 Useful to constrain some elements to a size, but keep them at a particular position
     4. <any other value>: None, does no layout of children.
 * **layout_spacing**: For LayoutSprite only, a float that sets the spacing between all elements. layout_spacing="10.0"
 * **shrink_to_children**: For LayoutSprite's only, determines how the sprite adjusts to its children.